spitikos/docs/core-concepts/ingress-architecture.md

 ### Component 4: Cloudflare DNS

-*   **Role:** To direct all traffic for `spitikos.dev` and its subdomains to the Cloudflare network, where the Tunnel can pick it up.
+*   **Role:** To direct all traffic for `taehoonlee.cloud` and its subdomains to the Cloudflare network, where the Tunnel can pick it up.
 *   **Configuration:** All records are `CNAME`s pointing to the tunnel's unique ID.
     *   **Type:** `CNAME`
     *   **Name:** `api` (or `homepage`, `@`, etc.)